 The "Think It Faster" Exercise

-post by Raemon · 2024-12-11T19:14:10.427Z · LW · GW · 0 commentsContents
+post by Raemon · 2024-12-11T19:14:10.427Z · LW · GW · 31 commentsContents

-Example: 10x UI designers THE EXERCISE Part I: Thinking it Faster Steps you actually took Magical superintelligence steps Iterate on those lists What skills, if you’d trained for 20 or 100 hours, would have helped you find the answer intuitively?
+Example: 10x UI designers Okay, but how do you "Think it Faster?"
+THE EXERCISE Part I: Thinking it Faster Steps you actually took Magical superintelligence steps Iterate on those lists What skills, if you’d trained for 20 or 100 hours, would have helped you find the answer intuitively?
 What principles, if you internalized and they came easily to mind, would have allowed you to make some of those leaps ~instantly, or at least much faster?
 What jumps-between-steps feel magical or unrealistic, in “magical short list”?
 For the “original steps you took”, what steps could you have skipped?
 What would have been necessary to skip them?
 Overall, what takeaways do you want to remember for later?
 What's the broadest generalize that feels reasonable to draw?
 Generalizing, and not Overgeneralizing Skills into Principles Part II: Thinking It Faster The First Time Generalizing from this exercise First, consolidate your list of skills and principles List past situations you could have benefited from those skills or principles List future situations where you suspect might benefit from those skills or principles.
 In the next week, what’s 1-3 tasks you’re doing that might benefit from those skills or principles?
 Anticipating Future Life Lessons In the next couple days, what's something you're planning to do that you expect to take a long time? ...what's something you expect to solve via tinkering/iteration without much of a plan, that you expect to take awhile?
-Getting Detailed, and TAPS For one of the past moments, think in detail about how principles/skills would apply.
+Getting Detailed, and TAPs For one of the past moments, think in detail about how principles/skills would apply.
 Take whatever actions you can take right now.
-Part III: The Five Minute Version None No comments
+Part III: The Five Minute Version None 31 comments

-Ultimately, I don’t want to solve complex problems via laborious, complex thinking, if we can help it.
+Ultimately, I don’t want to solve complex problems via laborious, complex thinking, if I can help it.
 Ideally, I'd want to basically intuitively follow the right path to the answer quickly, with barely any effort at all.

 For a few months I've been experimenting with the "How Could I have Thought That Thought Faster?"
 [LW · GW] concept, originally described in a twitter thread by Eliezer: